csaude/serveraudit/README.md

-# HIS HF Compliance Kit
+# HIS HF Linux Server Compliance Kit

 This repository bundles **the necessary files to run an HF Linux Server audit** to run a CIS Level 1 audit compliant (HIS HF server profile) on Ubuntu 22.04 LTS or 24.04 LTS, with a small head-less customization file.